preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 See this page for information on how to use these options: :doc:`Filter UI </blocks/general-block-settings/filters/index>`

-In Omnia 6.5 there will be an additional option, specific for Page Rollup:
+In Omnia 6.5 and later, there is an additional option, specific for Page Rollup:

 .. image:: page-rollup-filter-65.png